-We have audited the accompanying consolidated balance sheets of ZeroFOX, Inc. and subsidiaries (the "Company") as of January 31, 2022 and 2021, the related consolidated statements of comprehensive loss, changes in redeemable convertible preferred stock and stockholders' deficit, and cash flows, for each of the three years in the period ended January 31, 2022, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 31, 2022 and 2021, and the results of its operations and its cash flows for each of the three years in the period ended January 31, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of ZeroFox Holdings, Inc. (f/k/a L&F Acquisition Corp.) (the "Company") as of August 2, 2022 and December 31, 2021, and the related consolidated statements of operations, changes in shareholders' deficit and cash flows for the periods from January 1, 2022 through August 2, 2022 and January 1, 2021 to December 31, 2021, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of August 2, 2022 and December 31, 2021, and the results of its operations and its cash flows for the periods from January 1, 2022 through August 2, 2022 and January 1, 2021 to December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.